xyfir/ptorx/docs/self-host.md

 - Let's Encrypt or similar geniune TLS (SSL) certificate (no self-signed certs!) for your main domain where the instance of Ptorx will be hosted (additional mail-only domains don't need this)
 - Node.js installed on your server (the latest version available at time of the last [server/package.json](https://github.com/Xyfir/ptorx/blob/master/server/package.json) update)
 - MariaDB or MySQL installed on your server (ptorx.com runs MariaDB so there may be unknown discrepancies with MySQL)
+- sendmail installed on your server (make sure your server's hostname is set correctly to prevent slow mail)

 # Step 1: Download Code and npm Dependencies